Policy Name: Acceptable and Responsible Use of OCC Technology and Information Systems

 of users and determining the appropriate level of access (view, update,

 etc.).
-Administrative Data Owners are
+Administrative Data Stewards are

 responsible for ensuring that an appropriate user management process is

 implemented for third parties who may need access to OCC administrative data

 and information systems including validation of the identity of the user, scope

 of access and timely notification when access is no longer needed.

 those with executive level responsibility within the college administration